Click the images to see them larger above!

 Get the facts about Neuroblastoma and how our research projects are making a difference.Learn More »

-Lilly is a 4-year-old firecracker.
-She loves learning ABCs and counting.
-She is obsessed with colors and shapes too!
-Her favorite dinner is chicken.
+Lilly is a 5-year-old firecracker.
+She is bubbly and loves to dance, learn new things, play at the park and do arts and crafts.
+Lilly dislikes bugs and needle pokes.
 As an infant, Lilly was always sick, and was often misdiagnosed with a virus or asthma.
 One day her mother, Nicole, had a gut feeling that told her something wasn’t right.
 She rushed Lilly to the local ER when she was having difficulty breathing.
 The X-ray showed a large mass occupying 3/4 of her chest, and so she was sent to Children's Hospital of Philadelphia (CHOP) where she was diagnosed with neuroblastoma at a year and a half.